sushilsridhar/cs-fundamentals/os/THREADS_HARDWARE_RELATION.md

 When letters are typed in word processor software, there are multiple tasks which happens at the same time,
 grammer check, spelling check, autosave, display to UI, suggestions, check for updates, all these can be run parrallely,

-> all threads have their own stack memory and share a common heap memory
+> all threads inside a process have their own stack memory and share a common heap memory

 ![Screenshot 2022-11-07 at 12 57 21 PM](https://user-images.githubusercontent.com/16437905/200250949-291ae0aa-d461-4458-8230-f9221e82333b.png)